taikedz/dockervisor/README.md

 ## Quickstart

-In a directory with a Dockerfile, build the image, and register its port exposures and volume mounts.
+In a directory with a Dockerfile, build the image, and register its port exposures and volume mounts to the dockervisor store.
 If the image already existed, it is replaced with a newer version.

 	dockervisor build IMAGENAME .

 Start a fresh container from the image - this always creates a new container and starts it, even if others had previously been created.
-Port exposures and volume mounts are pulled from dockervisor store `/var/dockervisor` on Linux, `%HOME%/dcv-data` on Windows.
+Port exposures and volume mounts are pulled from dockervisor store.

 	dockervisor start new IMAGENAME